Four Family Projects When Homebound

-Upload single photos, groups of photos or entire folders with photos.
+Upload single photos, groups of photos or entire folders containing photos.
+Videos not supported.

-Create albums to place select photos into to help organize
+Create albums to place select photos in to help organize your collection.

 Add additional information to photos such as date taken, place taken, people in pictures, and comments.
-You can even invite others to provide their comments on your photos in both text and audio.
+You can even invite others to provide their comments on your photos in both text and audio format.

 Filter photos based on date, place, people, keywords, original file name to help quickly locate photos of interest.

-Generate slides show on the fly by filtered photos and albums.
+Generate slides show on the fly by filtered reult and entire albums.
 Photos in the Photo Organizer module are accessible from Family Tree and StoryBuilder as well.

 TRY IT OUT FOR FREE

 What happens after your subscription expires?
 Not much.
 You can still see all your photos and stories.
-Just reactivate your subscription to upload more photos and create more stories.
+Just pay a small reactivaion fee to renew your subscription and upload more photos and create more stories.